 The BBB Program is not a traditional department, but incorporates faculty from the Departments of Biology, Psychology and the Institute for Neurological Sciences who teach BBB courses.
 The Program is overseen by a Director, who is a faculty member actively involved in neuroscience research.
 Dr. Adler was the first BBB Director (1978 – 1989).
 He was then followed by Dr. Edward Pugh from 1989 to 1993.
 Dr. Pugh, a world famous retinal physiologist, was a Professor of Psychology with secondary appointments in ophthalmology in the School of Medicine.
 He is now a professor at U.C.
 Davis.

-Dr. Steven Fluharty, Professor of Pharmacology in the School of Veterinary Medicine with secondary appointments as professor of Neuroscience and Pharmacology in the School of Medicine and Professor of Psychology in the School of Arts & Sciences, served as director of the Biological Basis of Behavior Program from 1994 to 2005 and is now the Senior Vice Provost for Research at Penn.
+Dr. Steven Fluharty, Professor of Pharmacology in the School of Veterinary Medicine with secondary appointments as professor of Neuroscience and Pharmacology in the School of Medicine and Professor of Psychology in the School of Arts & Sciences, served as director of the Biological Basis of Behavior Program from 1994 to 2005 and is now the Dean of the School of Arts and Sciences at Penn.
 In 2001, the position of Associate Director was created to provide greater academic and advising support for the students in the BBB Program.
 Dr. Jennifer Heerding has held the post since its inception.